 East Asian Regionalism

-East Asia is a region that holds much fascination for many people.
-It is one of the world's most dynamic and diverse regions and is also becoming an increasingly coherent region through the inter-play of various integrative economic, political and socio-cultural processes.
-Such a development is generally referred to as 'regionalism', which itself has become a defining feature of the contemporary international system, and this book explores the various ways in which East Asian regionalism continues to deepen.
+East Asia is one of the world's most dynamic and diverse regions and is also becoming an increasingly coherent region through the inter-play of various integrative economic, political and socio-cultural processes.
+Fully updated and revised throughout, this new edition explores the various ways in which East Asian regionalism continues to deepen.

 Key pedagogical features include:

-Christopher M. Dent is Reader in East Asia's International Political Economy at the University of Leeds, UK.
+Christopher M. Dent is Professor of East Asia’s International Political Economy at the University of Leeds, UK.